Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 ## Can't get enough BioNetGen?

-As we have seen in this module, BioNetGen is very good at simulating systems that involve a large number of species and particles but can be summarized with a small set of rules.
+As we have seen in this module, rule-based modeling is successful at simulating systems that involve a large number of species and particles but can be summarized with a small set of rules.

 **Polymerization** reactions offer another good example of such a system.
 Polymerization is the process by which **monomer** molecules combine into chains called **polymers**.
 Biological polymers are everywhere, from DNA (formed of monomer nucleotides) to proteins (formed of monomer amino acids) to lipids (formed of monomer fatty acids).
 For a nonbiological example, polyvinyl chloride (which lends its name to "PVC pipe") is a polymer made up of many vinyl molymers.